 An asylum seeker is someone who has fled their home in search of safety and protection in another country.
 Because they cannot obtain protection in their home country, they seek it elsewhere.
 Asylum seekers may be of any age, gender, socio-economic status or nationality—though the majority come from regions of the world that are suffering from conflict, disaster and weak rule of law.

 “Asylee” is the term used in the U.S. for people who have been granted asylum.
 Under U.S. immigration law, a person granted asylum is legally allowed to remain in the country without fear of deportation.
-They qualify to work, travel abroad and apply for their spouse or children under the age of 21 to join them.
+They qualify to work and travel abroad and can apply for their spouse or children under the age of 21 to join them.
 Asylees have the opportunity to become permanent residents, and eventually, citizens, provided that they meet all other requirements.

 To be granted asylum, one must meet the definition of a refugee.
 However, international law recognizes that the refugee status determination process can be lengthy and complex.
 Therefore, asylum seekers should receive certain protections before a state has officially recognized them as refugees.
 Asylum seekers begin their process either at the U.S. border or within the U.S.